 Timothy Bretl is an Associate Professor of Aerospace Engineering at the University of Illinois at Urbana-Champaign.
 He received his B.S. in Engineering and B.A. in Mathematics from Swarthmore College in 1999, and his M.S. in 2000 and Ph.D. in 2005 both in Aeronautics and Astronautics from Stanford University.
 Subsequently, he was a Postdoctoral Fellow in the Department of Computer Science, also at Stanford University.
 He has been with the Department of Aerospace Engineering at Illinois since 2006, where he now serves as Associate Head for Undergraduate Programs.
 He holds an affiliate appointment in the Coordinated Science Laboratory, where he leads a research group that works on a diverse set of projects (http://bretl.csl.illinois.edu/).
 Dr. Bretl received the National Science Foundation Early Career Development Award in 2010.
 He has also received numerous awards for undergraduate teaching in the area of dynamics and control, including all three teaching awards given by the College of Engineering at Illinois (the Rose Award for Teaching Excellence, the Everitt Award for Teaching Excellence, and the Collins Award for Innovative Teaching).

-Dr. Geoffrey L. Herman is a teaching assistant professor with the Deprartment of Computer Science at the University of Illinois at Urbana-Champaign.
-He also has a courtesy appointment as a research assistant professor with the Department of Curriculum & Instruction.
+Dr. Geoffrey L. Herman is the Severns Teaching Associate Professor with the Deprartment of Computer Science at the University of Illinois at Urbana-Champaign.
 He earned his Ph.D. in Electrical and Computer Engineering from the University of Illinois at Urbana-Champaign as a Mavis Future Faculty Fellow and conducted postdoctoral research with Ruth Streveler in the School of Engineering Education at Purdue University.
 His research interests include creating systems for sustainable improvement in engineering education, conceptual change and development in engineering students, and change in faculty beliefs about teaching and learning.
-He serves as the Publications Chair for the ASEE Educational Research and Methods Division.

 Shengchang Tang is an assistant professor in the Department of Materials Science and Engineering at the University of Illinois, Urbana-Champaign.
 He received his M.S. degree in Chemical Engineering Practice (2014) and Ph.D. degree in Chemical Engineering (2016), both from the Massachusetts Institute of Technology.
 His current research focuses on developing novel synthetic biomaterials that mimic the mechanical properties of soft biological tissues for understanding fundamentals of cell-matrix interactions.